Published: 12 February 2020

 Using all of the headings (in the order presented) and guidance below, clearly explain your proposed research.
 Schematics, tables, illustrations, graphs, and other types of graphics can be embedded to clarify the research plan but they should not clutter the central narrative.
 Images do not count towards the overall word count but inclusion of them to overcome word limits is not permitted.
 Images may only be included within the 'Research Plan.'
 Images included in other sections will be removed from the application and not seen by reviewers.

-As this is the main part of your application which will be considered by the reviewing committee you should ensure that the information is accurate, succinct, clearly laid out and provides adequate detail.
-This section should not exceed 10 pages in Arial Font 11.
+As this is the main part of your application which will be considered by the reviewing committee you should ensure that the information is accurate, succinct, clearly laid out and provides adequate detail (This section should not exceed 5000 words).

 Briefly describe the background and rationale of the proposed research, addressing the following areas:

-- The importance of the proposed research and its relevance to the priorities and needs of the NHS (including a statement of the significance of the research area, e.g. burden of disease)
+- The importance of the proposed research and its relevance to the priorities and needs of the NHS, public health or social care (including a statement of the significance of the research area, e.g. burden of disease)

-- The anticipated outputs, outcomes and impact of the proposed research on the health of patients and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible
+- The anticipated outputs, outcomes and impact of the proposed research on the health of patients/service users, carers and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible

-- The anticipated timescale for the benefits to the NHS resulting from the proposed research to be realised.
+- The anticipated timescale for the benefits to patients/service users, carers, the public or populations, and the NHS or social care settings resulting from the proposed research to be realised.

-- The need for research in this area, drawing particularly from systematic reviews (including NHS context and relevant literature), and the rationale for the particular lines of research you plan to pursue.
+- The need for research in this area, drawing particularly from systematic reviews (including NHS, public health or social care context and relevant literature), and the rationale for the particular lines of research you plan to pursue.